Everyone wants to save a buck, right?

-How We Determined The Most Affordable Large Cities in The US
+How We Determined The Most Affordable Large Cities in The US For 2019

 Actually, we’re being a little tough.
 Summers are pleasant.
 And the folks here are pretty nice.
 But there isn’t a cheaper place in America to get groceries.
 So, if you’re passing through, stock up!
 Now you know.

-Norman Oklahoma has the cheapest public utilities in the nation, where a family can expect to pay only about $100 a month for all the basics.
+Cedar Rapids has the cheapest public utilities in the nation, where a family can expect to pay only about $100 a month for all the basics.
 That doesn’t include everyone’s astronomic internet bill, nor does it include Comcast’s rapidly inflating cable bills.

-No one ever said Brownsville was anything to be desired.
+Who knew Davenport had so much to be desired.
 But for those who live there, they get to take advantage of some of the least expensive groceries, utilities and basic services in America.

-Jackson has average grocery costs, and water/gas/power bills aren’t extremely low, but across the board, there isn’t a cheaper place in the deep south to exist.
+The city hhas average grocery costs, and water/gas/power bills aren’t extremely low, but across the board, there isn’t a cheaper place in the deep south to exist.
 And that’s saying something; most people in the south take pride on living as cheaply as possible.

 There You Have It — The Cheapest Big Cities in America